2019: The Refugee Simulation

 After the three rounds, student teams will be given time to put together a policy memo and presentation.
 Experts in related fields will serve as judges.

+The experts will evaluate the policy memos and the presentations.
 Following the presentations, a short debriefing will explain the logic and data behind the simulation.
 Winners will be announced at the end of the day.

 What are competition teams and how do I form one?